Ranchi Jharkhand, India Travel Guide

 Dial 112 for all emergencies (Police, Fire, Ambulance).
 Police: 100, Fire: 101, Ambulance: 108.

-Ranchi is typically safe for visitors.
+Ranchi is generally safe for tourists.
 However, petty crime can occur in urban areas.

 Ranchi experiences seasonal hazards to consider.

-Localized flooding can occur in low-lying areas during heavy monsoon rainfall, disrupting traffic.
+Localized flooding can occur in low-low-lying areas during heavy monsoon rainfall, disrupting traffic.

 Severe heatwaves pose a risk during summer (May-June).
 Hydrate and avoid peak sun.

-Dense fog in winter can reduce visibility, impacting early morning travel schedules.
+Dense fog in winter might lessen visibility, impacting early morning travel schedules.